-Westminster Abbey is the final resting place of 30 monarchs starting with King Edward the Confessor himself whose magnificent shrine stands just behind the High Altar.
+Westminster Abbey is the final resting place of 30 kings and queens starting with King Edward the Confessor himself whose magnificent shrine stands just behind the High Altar.
 Another five monarchs, including Henry III who built the church you see today, surround him.

 The tombs of Edward I, Eleanor of Castile, Edward III, Philippa of Hainault, Richard II and Anne of Bohemia are all in St Edward the Confessor's chapel.
 When Henry V died in 1422 he was buried near to the Saint and above his tomb was built a chantry chapel in which Holy Communion is still celebrated every year on 25th October, St Crispin’s Day, the anniversary of his famous battle at Agincourt.
 His queen Katherine of Valois is buried in the chantry.

 By comparison, Queen Mary II and her husband King William III are buried in a vault in the Lady Chapel and their only memorial is a simple stone tile in the floor of the chapel's south aisle.
 In the chapel’s north aisle the Protestant Queen Elizabeth I is buried with her half-sister the Catholic Queen Mary I in an imposing tomb.
 Beside their tomb is the inscription:

 "Remember before God all those who divided at the Reformation by different convictions laid down their lives for Christ and conscience sake."